camratchford/git-stat-motd/README.md

 - A script meant to be executed upon session login time (via `/etc/profile.d/`, `~/.bashrc`, etc.)
 - Works on Linux, Windows, and MacOS (You just need to figure out how to execute it when you want it executed)
-- Prints the current status of git repositories contained in the text file you provide it as an arugment.
+- Prints the current status of git repositories contained in the text file you provide it as an argument.

 ## Requirements